-It is now safe to transplant the cold greenhouse tomatoes in to their final positions keep some frost protection handy.
+It is now safe to transplant the cold greenhouse tomatoes in to their final positions although keep some frost protection handy.

 Plant out globe artichokes, either by slicing slips off the sides of main plants or plant out bought in roots.
 Seed raised plants sown earlier are best planted out towards the end of the month.
 Water well and feed regularly to build up the crowns removing any buds that may form as soon as possible.

 Plant out Jerusalem artichokes but don’t allow them to overrun the allotment, if left unlifted at the end of the summer they will quickly develop into an impenetrable jungle.

 Plant up a new asparagus bed but it will take two more years to establish before producing succulent shoots.